JonJagger/cyber-dojo/readme.txt

    or any javascript.
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
-o) Players should be able to do a kata without identifying themselves.
-   There is scope for allowing them to identify themself if they want to but it should not be compulsory.
-This is one of my future design guidelines.
 o) I'd like to thank Olve Maudal of Tandberg for his encouragement.
-o) The dojo-server could possibly assign avatars to computers rather than participants having to manually select their avatar.
-For now I am leaving the avatar selection as a manual step because my main aim is to run the dojo in a room where all participants are present.